ERA5050

 ERA5050 is a high-profile campaign founded in 2015 to campaign for 50:50 gender balance on British stage and screen.
 ERA5050 has grown rapidly in influence and represents over 7000 members across the UK and internationally.

-The campaign has built an incredible wealth of supporters that include Olivia Colman, Emma Thompson and Emma Watson.
+The campaign has built a wealth of supporters that include Olivia Colman, Emma Thompson and Emma Watson.
 Industry partners include Spotlight, Equity, TIMESUP UK, Directors’ UK, Primetime, Act for Change and the Geena Davis Institute.

 “In 2018, a century since the first women got the vote – it is simply unacceptable that your gender can still determine your opportunities in life, how much you get paid and your career prospects.
 There are still too few women in public life, in boardrooms and on our screens.
 It’s so important for young women pursuing their career to have positive role models to aspire to.
 That’s why I’m proud to support the ERA 50:50 campaign, telling the world that Behind Every Great City is equality, opportunity and progress regardless of your gender.
 Throughout this year and beyond, I will be working with every sector to redouble our efforts in the fight for gender equality, and doing all we can to remove any barriers to women’s success so that everybody can unlock their full potential.”